What to do

 You can apply for a fee waiver if your event received a grant from the City and County of San Francisco.

 You can apply for a fee waiver if you (the organizer) get some kind of public assistance or if paying the fee would not leave you enough money to live on.

-You can apply for a fee waiver if your event is:
+You can apply for a fee waiver if your event is ALL of the following:

 - open to the public

-- run by a non-profit or community group
+- run by a non-profit or community group, and

 - the permit fee is more than 25% of the total budget for the event

 After hours sound

 If you want to host outdoor amplified sound/entertainment before 9am or after 10pm, it may be possible.
 You may need to attend a public hearing with the Entertainment Commission.
 Get in touch with us early, as the process can take up to 45 days.

 The Entertainment Commission supports a thriving entertainment and nightlife culture that balances the needs of the City’s entertainment community, its audiences, and its neighbors across all district neighborhoods.